MatthewMcKnight13/Project-1/README.md

 #### PostMVP
+- Allow user to select from a list of pokemon instead of a input field

 - Additional css styling in both mobile and larger screens
-- animation for sprite to move between back facing view to front facing view when first appears
+- animation for sprite to move between back facing view to front facing view when first appears/ or show both sprites at once.
 - add a timer to remove seletected pokemon after a set time

 ## Project Schedule